clearloop/clearloop/README.md

 All of the projects I have built are terming to be free softwares, if you need the source code, just take, here what I say is the license.

-Currently I'm working at @patractlabs for making life and integrating into the society, doing blockchain things and maybe some wasm things.
+Currently I'm working at [@patractlabs][patractlabs] for making life and integrating into the society, doing [substrate][substrate] things and maybe some wasm things.

 I'm curious about the distributed *, wasm, rust is the besting programming language.